 I hope you have enjoyed this brief walk-through of conceptually building a SQL Server continuous integration pipeline.
 Along with this, we’ve demonstrated, at every step, tools that can be deployed to implement and automate each step

 But it gets easier.
-With the free ApexSQL CICD toolkit, you can get an out of the box solution to build CI pipelines quickly and easily.
+With the ApexSQL CICD toolkit, you can get an out of the box solution to build CI pipelines quickly and easily.
 The toolkit includes

 - A web dashboard to allow for point and click construction and execution of CI (and CD) pipelines